This paper reviews the potential impacts of climate change on cities and the challenges faced by city planners to manage these risks.

 Role on Tyndall Council

-School of Civil Engineering and Geosciences Cassie Building University of Newcastle-upon-Tyne Newcastle NE1 7RU UK
+School of Engineering, Cassie Building University of Newcastle-upon-Tyne Newcastle NE1 7RU UK